Vienna, Götterdämmerung, Nussdorf

 Vienna Music Video

-Elisabeth of Bavaria or Sisi used to spend one whole day washing her ankle length hair in a mixture of Contac and egg yokes.
+Elisabeth of Bavaria, or Sisi, used to spend one whole day washing her ankle-length hair in a mixture of Contac and egg yolks.
 Her only redeeming feature, to me, was her focus on regular exercise.

-Here was a woman that had everything and yet chose to, or was predisposed to biologically, a depressive and unhappy life.
-It ended in tragedy as she was assassinated in a random act of violence by an Italian Anarchist.
+Here was a woman who had everything and yet chose to - or was predisposed to biologically - a depressive and unhappy life.
+It ended in tragedy as she was assassinated in a random act of violence by an Italian anarchist.
 More reason to live life to the full while you can.

 Brünnhilde throws herself on the flames, by Arthur Rackham.

-Gotterdammerung or the Twilight of the Gods by Richard Wagner was the focus of our attention, for five hours, this evening.
+Götterdämmerung, or Twilight of the Gods, by Richard Wagner, was the focus of our attention for five hours this evening.
 Loosely, the Ring, as the series of five operas is known, is the same story as the film The Lord of the Rings.
 Both are taken from Norse sagas.
-The Götterdämmerung is the final episode and closes Wanger's master works in complete destruction of the gods and all but one of the earthly players.
+The Götterdämmerung is the final episode and closes Wagner's masterworks in complete destruction of the gods and all but one of the earthly players.

-The main take away, for me, is that no matter how bad we screw up our lives or indeed the planet, the world just goes on without us; perhaps even better without us.
-It is a cheery little tail.
-But I was sure grateful to have been given the experience to see it in Vienna, at the State Opera House, and accompanied by the Vienna Philharmonic Orchestra; thank you Mary and David for this generous gift.
+The main takeaway, for me, is that no matter how bad we screw up our lives or indeed the planet, the world just goes on without us - perhaps even better without us.
+It is a cheery little tale.
+But I was sure grateful to have been given the experience to see it in Vienna, at the State Opera House, and accompanied by the Vienna Philharmonic Orchestra.
+Thank you, Mary and David, for this generous gift.

 David and Mary in front of David's namesake flower shop.

-All four of us visited the Leopold Art Museum where we immersed ourselves in the art of Egon Schiele and Gustav Klimt.
-Schiele technique is expert but his themes are a bit dark for me.
-As for Klimt his work is often very large and his themes a little lighter than Schiele making his work more enjoyable.
+All four of us visited the Leopold Art Museum, where we immersed ourselves in the art of Egon Schiele and Gustav Klimt.
+Schiele's technique is expert, but his themes are a bit dark for me.
+As for Klimt, his work is often very large, and his themes are a little lighter than Schiele's, making his work more enjoyable.

-In the evening we returned to the State Opera House to see the Ballet Anna Karenina by Boris Eifman.
-He has taken Tchaikovsky's music and created a modern ballet from a classic story by Tolsoy.
+In the evening, we returned to the State Opera House to see the ballet Anna Karenina by Boris Eifman.
+He has taken Tchaikovsky's music and created a modern ballet from a classic story by Tolstoy.

 The drama of the music and story were combined to construct an intense dance experience.
 I really enjoyed it.